pegasus-lynx/Junk/README.md

-# Miscellaneous Scripts and Small Projects
+# Junks : Small Projects

+This repo is a collection of small projects , scripts  and assignments.
+Here is a list of all the directories(projects/sc

 ## Contents :